fubinf/sedrila/docs/course_testing.md

 **Note**: Both single-file and full-course testing use the same fixed report names to prevent file accumulation.

+### CI/CD Integration

+Link checking is now used for Github Actions

 ## 2. Program testing